jml6m/memory-game/README.md

 * **CSS**
   * Transitions (linear) used on square "flipping", as well as endgame dimming overlay
   * Effects: Box shadow used on squares, blur effect used on squares when 'Peek' enabled, gradients used on buttons

-## Contact
-Any questions can be directed to jlewkovich@mozzor.com